MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/2023-updates.md

 PowerShell Summit 2023 - Hack-a-Doc event

 - We hosted a Hack-a-Doc event on April 27th.
-Special thanks to the following 19 people contributed 62 PRs to update 204 files in the [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) repository.
+Special thanks to the following 19 people.
+They contributed 62 PRs to update 204 files in the [MicrosoftDocs/windows-powershell-docs](https://github.com/MicrosoftDocs/windows-powershell-docs) repository.